-Module C introduces students to office emergencies and first aid, including bandaging.
-Anatomy and physiology of the human digestive system are presented in conjunction with nutrition.
-Students study medical insurance, billing and coding, and essential bookkeeping procedures.
-Students perform invasive procedures and check vital signs.
-Students develop basic keyboarding skills on the computer and study essential medical terminology.
-Students also become familiar with the self-directed job search.
+Module C introduces students to office emergencies and first aid, with an emphasis being placed on bandaging techniques.
+Anatomy and physiology of the digestive system are presented in conjunction with nutrition and health practices.
+Students also study medical insurance, billing, and coding, and bookkeeping procedures which are essential to the medical office.
+Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
+They will also study essential medical terminology, build on their computer keyboarding, and word processing skills, and become familiar with the self-directed job search process.

-Module D - Cardiopulmonary and Electrocardiography 40/40/6.0
+Module D - CARDIOPULMONARY AND ELECTROCARDIOGRAPHY 40/30/10/6.0

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs.
-Students learn about the electrical pathways of the heart muscle in preparation for connecting EKG leads and recording an electrocardiogram.
-A cardiopulmonary resuscitation (CPR) course enables students to respond to a cardiac emergency.
-Students perform invasive procedures and check vital signs.
-Students develop basic keyboarding skills on the computer and study essential medical terminology.
-Students also become familiar with the self-directed job search.
+Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
+A cardiopulmonary resuscitation (CPR) course also teaches students how to respond to cardiac emergencies.
+Students check vital signs and differentiate between normal values for pediatric and adult patients.
+They obtain blood samples, and prepare syringes and medications for administration.
+Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module E - Laboratory Procedures 40/40/6.0
+Module E - LABORATORY PROCEDURES 40/30/10/6.0

 Module E introduces laboratory procedures commonly performed in a physician's office.
 Students learn specimen identification, collection, handling and transportation procedures, and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
-The renal system's anatomical structures, functions and common diseases are presented.
-Students perform invasive procedures and check vital signs.
-Students develop basic keyboarding skills on the computer and study essential medical terminology.
-Students also become familiar with the self-directed job search.
+Anatomy and physiology of the renal system, including its structures and functions, and common disorders related to it, are also taught.
+Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
+Students study essential medical terminology, build upon their computer keybaording and word processing skills, and become familiar with the self-directed job search process.

-Module F - Endocrinology and Reproduction 40/40/6.0
+Module F - ENDOCRINOLOGY AND REPRODUCTION 40/30/10/6.0